 The virtual classroom is here, but are online college courses right for you?

 Thanks to modern technology, students can now attend class from the comfort of their homes.
 While online courses were once deemed inferior to lecture halls, the stigma has seemed to fade as technology advances and becomes a greater and greater part of a standard academic curriculum.
-Students, young and old, now have the choice to pursue online learning, whether through a single class or a full online university course load.
+Students, young and old, now have the choice to pursue online learning, whether through a single class or a fully online university course load.
 But are there benefits to online learning?
 Or is something lost in translation when education becomes virtual?
 We examined both sides of the equation with several leading educational professionals.

 The Pros of Online Courses